OneGraph/oneblog/README.md

 When a request comes in to the server, the server creates a mock Relay environment and prefetches the query for the route using `fetchQuery` from `relay-runtime`.
 This populates the record source that Relay uses to render.

-React renders the app to a string, which is sent as HTML.
+React renders the app to a string, which is sent to the client.

 On the client, React rehydates the app.
 To prevent Relay from showing a loading state, we inject the serialized record source in a global `window.__RELAY_BOOTSTRAP_DATA__` variable.
 That data is stored in the environment before Relay makes its first query.
-The `dataFrom` (which will move to `fetchConfig` in the next Relay release) prop on the QueryRenderer is set to "STORE_THEN_NETWORK" so that it uses the data from the store instead of showing a loading state.
+The `dataFrom` prop (which will move to `fetchConfig` in the next Relay release) on the QueryRenderer is set to "STORE_THEN_NETWORK" so that it uses the data from the store instead of showing a loading state.